pkmital/CADL/GLOSSARY.md

 <a name="supervised-learning"></a>
 # Supervised Learning

-A supervised learning algorithm tries to optimize the conditional probability `p(y|x)`.
+In probabilistic terms, a supervised learning algorithm tries to optimize the joint probability `p(x, y)` or the conditional probability `p(y|x)`.
 For example, it may try to optimize the prediction of an image label given the pixels of the image.

 <a name="tanh"></a>
 # TanH